I’ve always loved to sing, to write music, and to express the emotions of my heart through music.

 Another long-time performing colleague has been conductor, Noel Edison.
 For many years I have been the concertmaster for his Elora Festival Orchestra and Toronto Mendelssohn Choir Orchestra.
 Playing the choral repertoire is one of my favourite things to do!
 In so many ways, the choral repertoire brings together the many aspects of who I am as a musician.

 In 2009, I wrote and recorded “Awakening- A Symphonic Vision”.
 I chose Bratislava, Slovakia to record, collaborating with the Slovak Radio Orchestra, and conductor and friend, KIrk Trevor, who had performed the Oratorio during the Oratorio tour in 2004.
 The Bratislava Boys Choir and the Slovak Chamber Choir also performed, as well as the wonderful baritone from Indianapolis, Kyle Ferrill.

 I have been blessed to be able to experience so much, and to be able to share all that God has given me with audiences all over the world.
 I am so grateful.
 Not only do I write music and play the violin, but I also sing and lead worship in my capacity as a Christian worship leader.
 In the past few years, this has taken me all over Europe, US and Canada as well as to Israel.

 Since 2011 I have spent much time in Israel, and I could never have imagined the doors that the Father would open for me.
-You only need to click on the ISRAEL tab at the top of the page, to see all that is going on!
-What a privilege to live here, in the centre of God’s heartbeat.
+You only need to click on the ISRAEL tab at the top of the page, to see all that is going on now!
+What a privilege to be here in Israel, in the centre of God’s heartbeat.
 Every day is new!